 LANTERNS and lighting Andon and akiandon

-The Andon [行灯] consists of a bamboo, wood or metal frame, wrapped in a stretched paper to protect the fire from the wind.
-It often has a checkerboard appearance and some have designs or shodo.
-The andon became popular in the Edo period.
+The Andon [行灯] consists of a frame made of bamboo, wood, or metal, wrapped in stretched paper to protect the fire from the wind.
+It usually has a square appearance and some have designs or shodo.
+The andon became popular in the Edo Period.

 Andon basically functioned as a portable lighting, a handle or top drawer made it easier to move, later it became more used in a fixed way.
 Its flame came from rapeseed oil, a typical Japanese plant, or candlelight, but its high cost ended up being replaced by sardine oil.

-Of lantern, derived the akiandon [秋行灯], mostly had the shape of a vertical box, was used indoors, and inside there was a support for light, some had drawers at their base to facilitate refilling.
+From andon, derived the akiandon [秋行灯], which mostly had the shape of a vertical box, was used indoors, and inside it there was a support for the light; some had drawers at their base to facilitate refilling.

-One more derivation was the enshū andon [遠州行灯], which had a tubular shape, and an opening at the bottom, the ariake andon [有明行灯] which is shown in the story as a bedside light or lantern for walking at night.
+Another derivation was the enshū andon [遠州行灯], which had a tubular shape and an opening at the bottom, and there is also the ariake andon [有明行灯] which is recorded in history as a bedside light or lantern for walking at night.

 Tourou - THE STONE LANTERN